AdaGold/ride-share-rails/README.md

 - High five your team
 - Discuss communication style/feedback style with your team
 - Review the requirements with your team
-- If there are any instructions, follow any instructions that your instructors may give you directions on joining a specific Trello team/organization
+- Follow any instructions given to the class regarding joining a specific Trello team/organization
 - Create a Trello board (in the correct team/org if applicable)
   - Write and organize tasks/stories
   - Prioritize tasks/stories